zenecture/neuroflow/README.md

 import shapeless._
 ```

-This will give us a fully connected ANN, which is initialized with random weights in supervised training mode.
+This will give us a fully connected ANN, which is initialized with random weights and supervised training mode.

 ```scala
 val fn = Sigmoid